Kiran7007/Interview-Preparation/docs/kotlin.md

 Do not use it simply to make normal business work ignore cancellation.

+Interview Answer:
+> - NonCancellable is a special CoroutineContext element.

 ---

 ## Is `NonCancellable` the same as `GlobalScope`?